imclab/krr/readme.md

 ## Client compilation

-As Sass still sucks a bit about css important, please, run this command first before compiling the app.
+As Sass still sucks a bit about css import, please, run this command first before compiling the app.

 ```
 grunt copy:cssAsScss